-Hearing Loss in Adults
+Hearing loss in adults

 Hearing is one of our most important senses.
-It helps us to communicate, to be warned about danger, and to be aware of the world around us.
+It helps us to communicate, to be warned about danger and to be aware of the world around us.

-Nearly 1 out of every 4 Canadian adults report some degree of hearing loss or hearing disability.
+Nearly 1 out of every 4 Canadian adults report some level of hearing loss or hearing disability.
 The prevalence of hearing loss rises with age.
 About 65 percent of people over the age of 70 have hearing problems.

 People over the age of 60 should schedule routine hearing tests every 2 years.
 If hearing loss is detected, hearing tests should be conducted once a year.